 The proportion of immigrants in Norwegian academia continues to grow (NIFU Insight 2020:19)

-- In 2022 the total number of students enrolled in higher education in Norway was 298 000, a decrease of 7000 students from the year before.
+- In 2023 the total number of students enrolled in higher education in Norway was 299 000.

 - While there is a high share of immigrants and Norwegian-born to immigrant parents in the areas of Science, Technology, Engineering and Mathematics (STEM), there is a low share of immigrants represented in the teacher educations in Norway.